-A podiatry doctor evaluates your feet with a physical exam and determines what type of surgery, if any, is the best course of action for you.
-X-rays may also be required.
-Most foot conditions can be resolved without surgery, but as a last resort, surgery usually has a positive outcome.
-But the earlier you acknowledge your condition and make an appointment with your podiatrist in New York City, the better your recovery is likely to be.
+A podiatry doctor evaluates your feet with a physical exam and determines what type of surgery, if any, is the best course of action.
+X-rays may also be utilized.
+Most foot conditions can be resolved without surgery, but if other treatments have failed, surgery may be an option.
+The earlier you acknowledge your condition and make an appointment with your podiatrist in New York City, the more successful your treatment will be.

 Types of Metatarsal Surgery

-You and your podiatrist in midtown NYC determine exactly what treatment your condition requires.
-Depending on the severity of the angulation of your first metatarsal bone, you may need regional or general anesthesia.
-Typically, this minimally invasive surgery can be done in a foot specialist or podiatry doctor’s office without general anesthesia.
-This surgery involves removing any bone enlargement and sometimes realigning the big toe.
+You and your podiatrist in midtown NYC determine exactly what treatment your condition requires depending on the severity of the angulation of your metatarsal bone.
+Typically, this minimally invasive surgery can be performed at a surgery center and the patient can return home the same day of surgery..
+This surgery involves removing any bone enlargement and sometimes realigning the toe.
 Realignment can be done with or without pins, depending on the severity.

-Fifth metatarsal surgeries to correct sailor’s bunions may include removing excess bone growth, followed by realignment.
+Fifth metatarsal surgeries to correct tailor’s bunions may include removing excess bone growth, followed by realignment.
 In more serious cases, your podiatric specialist may need to install a screw to reinforce the realignment.
-Other metatarsal surgeries are less common, but may include shortening the second metatarsal or installing pins.
+Other metatarsal surgeries are less common, but may include shortening the second metatarsal.

-After surgery, you feel some minimal pain, which ibuprofen or prescribed painkillers can help you manage.
-Over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) reduce swelling and discomfort.
-Most metatarsal surgeries require you to transition to a special boot for walking.
-However, it’s recommended that you take extra precautions and restrict your movement for the first week.
+After surgery, you feel some minimal pain, which for medication will be prescribed.
+Most metatarsal surgeries require you to wear a surgical shoe.
+It is recommended that you take extra precautions and restrict your movement for the first week.

 Other suggestions that aid your recovery include: